i0Ek3/ML-DL-from-SU/README.md

 > Stanford University Machine Learning and Deep Learning Course by Andrew Ng.

+:tada: :tada: :tada: Bravo, notes modified finished and pdf files save to the docs/, welcome to read.
+Thanks for PhD huang with his amazing work.

 Something I learned from Andrew Ng, that's really amazing.
-And the notes just modified from PhD Huang and I fixed some typos.
+And the notes just modified from PhD Huang and I fixed some typos and make some changes.

 The files under the code/tf-example/ just from TensorFlow docs, I make some changes and they all worked well, I just checked it.